hogihung/vagrant_binary_ipsum/README.md

   config.vm.synced_folder ".", "/vagrant", type: "nfs"
 ```

+*Note:  I was able to confirm that the above line for synced folders via NFS does work with Windows.*

 # SETUP

 In your terminal application, navigate to a directory where you want to clone